mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MicrosoftSearch/Freshservice-Microsoft-Graph-connector-(preview).md

 After you publish your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).

-If you have issues or want to provide feedback, see [Microsoft Graph support](https://developer.microsoft.com/en-us/graph/support).
+If you have issues or want to provide feedback, contact [Microsoft Graph support](https://developer.microsoft.com/en-us/graph/support).